History of Haifa

 The history of Haifa dates back before the 3rd century BCE.
-Since then it has been controlled by several civilizations, including the Canaanites, Israelites, Romans, Byzantines, Arabs, Crusaders, Kurds, the Mamluks, the Ottoman Turks and the British; currently it is a major city in Israel.It is a mixed city of Jews and Arab citizens of Israel.
+Since then it has been controlled by several civilizations, including the Canaanites, Israelites, Persians, Romans, Byzantines, Muslims, Crusaders, Kurds, the Mamluks, the Ottoman Turks and the British; currently it is a major city in Israel.

 Early history

 A small port city, Tell Abu Hawam, existed in the Haifa region in the Late Bronze Age (14th century BCE).
 The 6th-century BCE geographer Scylax describes a city "between the bay and the Promontory of Zeus" (i.e., Mount Carmel) which may be a reference to a settlement on the site of modern-day Haifa in the Persian period.
 The city moved to a new site south of what is now Bat Galim, in the Hellenistic period, after the old port became blocked with silt.
 The archaeological site of Shikmona lies southwest of Bat Galim neighbourhood of Haifa.
 Mount Carmel and the Kishon River are also mentioned in the Bible.
 The geology of Mount Carmel has left the Mount riddled with caves.
 A grotto on the top of Mount Carmel is known as the "Cave of Elijah", traditionally linked to the Prophet Elijah and his apprentice, Elisha.
-In Arabic, the highest peak of the Carmel range is named El-Muhrrakah, or the "place of burning," harking back to the burnt offerings and sacrifices on this hilltop in Canaanite and early Israelite times It is believed that this was the point of Elijah's biblical confrontation with hundreds of priests of a Baal; the Baal in question was probably Melqart.
+In Arabic, the highest peak of the Carmel range is named El-Muhrrakah, or the "place of burning," harking back to the burnt offerings and sacrifices on this hilltop in pre-Jewish times It is believed that this was the point of Elijah's biblical confrontation with hundreds of priests of a Baal; the Baal in question was probably Melqart.

-There are disputes over the exact location of early Haifa with many researchers believing that the name ‘Haifa’ is identical to a settlement of which the remains have been found in an area that extends from the present-day Rambam Hospital to the Jewish Cemetery in Yafo Street.
-The residents of this time were largely thought to have been involved in various coastal industries, including fishing and agriculture as well as acting as a port welcoming groups of people who eventually settled in the city.
-Before the Persians came to the area in 600 CE, the population of Haifa is thought to have been widely dispersed across the area.
+There are disputes over the exact location of early Haifa with many researchers believing that the name ‘Haifa’ is identical to a settlement of which the remains have been found in an area that extends from the present-day Rambam Hospital to the cemetery in Yafo Street.
+The residents of this time were largely thought to have been involved in various coastal industries, including fishing and agriculture as well as acting as a port Before the 600 CE, the population of Haifa is thought to have been widely dispersed across the area.